aspuru-guzik-group/GA/README.md

 ## Branch Navigator:
 The code for this repository is arranged based on the experiments of the paper.
 Particularly:
+The code for the paper (arranged by experiment) can be found in the [paper_results branch](https://github.com/akshat998/GA/tree/paper_results).
+The experiments are arranged as follows:

 - [Experiment 4.1: ](https://github.com/akshat998/GA/tree/paper_results/4.1) Unconstrained optimization and comparison with other generative models
 - [Experiment 4.2: ](https://github.com/akshat998/GA/tree/paper_results/4.2) Long term experiment with a time-dependent adaptive penalty
 - [Experiment 4.3: ](https://github.com/akshat998/GA/tree/paper_results/4.3) Analysis of molecule classes explored by the GA